x64nik/blog/posts/argocd-pr-deployments.md

 These annotations are added to each ArgoCD Application so that the notification system knows which pull request and repository to interact with.

-- `notifications.argoproj.io/subscribe.sync-operation-change.github` — subscribes the application to the **GitHub notification trigger**, ensuring a comment is added when the sync operation status changes.
+- `notifications.argoproj.io/subscribe.sync-operation-change.github` — subscribes the application to the **GitHub notification trigger**, ensuring a comment is added when the sync operation status changes
-- `notifications.argoproj.io/github.repo` — specifies the target GitHub repository where the pull request exists.
+- `notifications.argoproj.io/github.repo` — specifies the target GitHub repository where the pull request exists
-- `argocd-notifications.argoproj.io/github.pr.number` — dynamically references the PR number, allowing ArgoCD to comment on the correct pull request.
+- `argocd-notifications.argoproj.io/github.pr.number` — dynamically references the PR number, allowing ArgoCD to comment on the correct pull request
-- `argocd-notifications.argoproj.io/github.pr.head_sha` — captures the PR’s latest commit SHA, which can be useful for tracking which commit was deployed in the preview environment.
+- `argocd-notifications.argoproj.io/github.pr.head_sha` — captures the PR's latest commit SHA, which can be useful for tracking which commit was deployed in the preview environment

 In short, these annotations bridge the connection between ArgoCD and GitHub, enabling automated, PR-specific deployment notifications.